Abdelrahman-dev0/Employment-Dashboard/README.md

 Employment Dashboard is a web application that helps people find jobs.
 It consists of two types of users: Admin and Applicant.
 Admin users can manage jobs, qualifications, and applicants, while Applicant users can view and filter jobs and request jobs from the available listings.

+## Project Overview

+The Employment Dashboard is a web application that helps people find jobs.
+It allows job seekers to view and filter job listings, and submit requests to apply for available positions.
+Employers can manage job listings, qualifications, and applications, and review and accept applicant requests.
+The Employment Dashboard is built with Node.js, Express.js, MySQL, and React.js, and includes features for both admin and applicant users.

 ## Features

 ### Admin User